Lommix/bevy_enoki/README.md

 ){
     cmd.spawn(Camera2dBundle::default());

-    //spawning quads
+    // minimal setup
+    // white quads with a default effect cmd.spawn(
+        // the main component.
+        // holds a material handle.
+        // defaults to a simple white color quad.
+        // has required components
+        ParticleSpawner::default()
+    )

+    // bring in your own effect asset from a ron file
+    // (hot reload by default)
     cmd.spawn((
-        ParticleSpawnerBundle {
+        ParticleSpawner::default(),
-            // load the effect configuration from a ron file
+        // the effect components holds the baseline
-            effect: server.load("fire.particle.ron"),
-            // the default materiel is just a flat white color
-            // that gets multiplied by any color curve inside the
-            // effect definition of the `ron` file.
+        // effect asset.
-            material: DEFAULT_MATERIAL,
-            ..default()
-        },
+        EffectHandle(server.load("firework.particle.ron")),
     ));

-    // if you want to add a texture, use the inbuild `ColorParticle2dMaterial` let texture_material = materials.add(
+    // now with a sprite sheet animation over lifetime let sprite_material = materials.add(
-        // hframes and vframes define how the sprite sheet is divided for animations,
+        // the other args (hframes and vframes) defines how the sprite sheet is divided for animating,
-        // if you just want to bind a single texture, leave both at 1.
-        SpriteParticle2dMaterial::new(server.load("particle.png"), 6, 1),
+        // you can also just use `form_texture` for a single sprite SpriteParticle2dMaterial::new(server.load("particle.png"), 6, 1),
     );

     cmd.spawn((
-        ParticleSpawnerBundle {
-            effect: server.load("fire.particle.ron"),
-            material: texture_material,
-            ..default()
-        },
+        ParticleSpawner(sprite_material),
+        EffectHandle(server.load("firework.particle.ron")),
     ));
 }
 ```

+## Control your particles

+There 4 main components you can play with.
+These are required by the `ParticleSpawner`
+and thus added, if not provided.

+-   `ParticleSpawnerState`: Controls the spawner state.
+-   `ParticleEffectInstance`: A unique clone of the effect.
+Can be changed at runtime, only affects the spawner attached to.
+Will reload, when the asset changes.
+-   `EffectHandle`: A link the main effect asset.
+-   `ParticleStore`: Holds the particle data.
+You mostly won't interact with this.
+-   `OneShot`: A optional Tag component.
+That will either deactivate or delete the spawner, after first burst is done.

 ## Create a custom Material